 In a world full of unreliable news, spammers, hackers, and con artists, it can be nearly impossible to know what to believe.
 That’s why the Edelman Trust Barometer 2019 can be so important.

-There is no interpersonal relationship on the planet that can thrive without a mutual sense of trust.
+There is no interpersonal communication or interpersonal relationship on the planet that can thrive without a mutual sense of trust.
 Whether it’s at home or in the workplace, trust is the essential foundation needed for any healthy partnership.

 What Is the Edelman Trust Barometer?

 The Edelman Trust Barometer is a score that measures the average percent of trust in institutions like NGOs, business, government, and media.
 It is essentially a global measurement of trust around the world.